iv461/icey/icey/doc/source/async_flow.md

 ## Error handling: `unwrap_or`

+Before looking into the next transformations, we will have to look into error-handling.

 Streams can yield not only values but also errors: This allows for more advanced error handling.
 But because streams are statically typed on the error, a stream can only store a single type of error.
 Stream transformations, however, can produce new, different types of errors.
 This requires that we first handle possible errors, resulting in an `ErrorFreeStream`.